gil01karougbe/InsecureDeserialization-lab1/README.md

 ### Mitigations
 ```
+- Generally speaking, deserialization of user input should be avoided unless absolutely necessary,
-- Validate and sanitize incoming serialized data.
+- Validate and sanitize incoming serialized data,
-- Only deserialize data from trusted sources(user input is not trusted data).
+- Only deserialize data from trusted sources(user input is not trusted data),
-- Use secure serialization formats or libraries.
+- Use secure serialization formats or libraries,
-- Keep software and libraries up to date to patch known vulnerabilities
+- Keep software and libraries up to date to patch known vulnerabilities.
+NB:

+However, remember that any checks must take place before beginning the deserialization process.
+Otherwise, It's going to be exploitable.
 ```